ISI-apex/hpsc-bsp/README.md

 The generated files needed to run QEMU are located in: `poky/build/tmp/deploy/images/hpsc-chiplet`.
 Specifically:

-1. `arm-trusted-firmware.elf` - the Arm Trusted Firmware binary
+1. `arm-trusted-firmware.bin` - the Arm Trusted Firmware binary
 1. `core-image-minimal-hpsc-chiplet.cpio.gz.u-boot` - the Linux root file system for booting the dual A53 cluster
-1. `Image` - the Linux kernel binary image
+1. `Image.gz` - the Linux kernel binary image
 1. `hpsc.dtb` - the Chiplet device tree for SMP Linux
-1. `u-boot.elf` - the U-boot bootloader for the dual A53 cluster
+1. `u-boot.bin` - the U-boot bootloader for the dual A53 cluster

 The actual build directories for these files are located in the directory: `poky/build/tmp/work`.